gvwilson/sdxpy/src/http/index.md

 e.g.,
 return `image/png` for a PNG-formatted image.

-One thing the server is doing right is character encoding.
+One thing the server is doing right is [%i "character encoding" %].
 The `send_content` method expects `content` to be a `bytes` object, not a string, because the HTTP protocol requires the content length to be the number of bytes.